 Regular alignment checks allow us to inspect critical steering and suspension components for wear before they can cause unnecessary tire damage and safety hazards.
 If the wheel alignment is OK when it’s measured on our machine and there’s no need to make any adjustments, the reduced cost of inspection is well worth the peace of mind knowing you’re safe and your tires will last as long as possible.

 Normal driving habits can cause your shocks, struts, and other suspension components to become worn and affect how straight your tires are aligned to the road which can also shorten tire life.
 Annual Pa State Inspections will allow us to fully inspect your steering and suspension systems and make the recommendations that are right for your needs.

 Proper Flat Tire Repair

 Almost any sharp object on the road can cause a puncture which will lead to a flat tire.
 We can repair punctures in the tire tread area only up to ¼” in diameter.
-We will not perform any repairs to punctures or tears that are larger than ¼” or any damage to the tire’s shoulder and sidewall to ensure your safety.
-All of our tire repairs are done according to acceptable tire repair standards using a plug patch combination that will not affect your valuable tire warranty.
+We cannot perform any repairs to punctures or tears that are larger than ¼”, or any damage to the tire’s shoulder and sidewall to ensure your safety.
+All of our tire repairs are done according to acceptable tire repair standards using a plug patch combination that will keep your valuable tire warranty intact.

 Tire Pressure Monitor Systems (TPMS)